Major transport incident

 Breaking down on a major road can be stressful and safety must come first.

-It is also good to have an emergency kit in your car that includes:
+Keep an emergency kit in your car that includes:

-• high-visibility jackets
+• high-visibility jacket

 • warning triangle